-The vision of the Austin/Travis County Reentry Roundtable is a community that values and supports the successful reentry and integration of persons and individuals with criminal histories.
+The Austin/Travis County Reentry Roundtable is a coalition working to promote a community that values and supports equity for formerly incarcerated persons and individuals with criminal histories.

 - Planning Council - the advisory board of the Roundtable;

 - Reentry Advocacy Project (RAP) - a council of formerly incarcerated individuals and reentry stakeholders that informs the ongoing work of the Roundtable;